Rick Clemmer, CEO

-Peter Kelly is the EVP and chief financial officer for NXP.
+Peter Kelly is executive vice president and chief financial officer for NXP.
 In addition, he is responsible for M&A.

-Peter joined NXP in 2011 and has 30 years of experience working in the technology industry in Europe and the United States.
+Peter joined NXP in 2011 and has 30 years of experience working in the technology industry in Europe, Asia and America.

-Before NXP, Peter was CFO of the energy company UGI and prior to that he was at Agere Systems where he was part of the management team that LED the spin-off of Agere from Lucent Technology.
+Before NXP, Peter was CFO of the energy company UGI and prior to that he was at Agere Systems where he was part of the management team that led the spin-off of Agere from Lucent Technologies.
 There, he was originally responsible for global operations and subsequently became CFO.

 Steve Owen, EVP Sales & Marketing

 Steve Owen is executive vice president of Sales & Marketing for NXP.